Qovery/documentation/website/guides/tutorial/how-to-deploy-strapi-with-postgresql.md

 ### 3. Add a Dockerfile (optional)

 By default, Qovery uses Buildpacks to build and run your Strapi application.
-But it is also possible to build and run your application by providing a `Dockerfile` (see [Qovery documentation][docs.using-qovery.configuration.application#application-build] for more information).
+But it is also possible to build and run your application by providing a `Dockerfile` (see [Qovery documentation][docs.using-qovery.configuration.application#build-mode] for more information).

 ### 4. Deploy